 Mr. Arias received his bachelor of arts degree in secondary education from the University of Arizona and earned his master's of education in educational leadership from Northern Arizona University.
 Mr. Arias is currently a member of the doctoral program at the University of Arizona, majoring in educational leadership with a minor in higher education.
 His studies focus on strategies that support teachers with instruction by providing a format for reflection and introspection.
 His areas of expertise are establishing and maintaining a professional learning community based on collaborative planning and examination of student work.
 Wil firmly believes that quality instruction will assist students in their journey to higher education, career, and life.

-Michelle Olguin is the principal at Robert M. Bracker Elementary School.
-Mrs. Olguin strongly believes that every child has the ability to learn and grow.
+Michelle Olguin is the principal at A.J.
+Mitchell Elementary School.
+Ms. Olguin strongly believes that every child has the ability to learn and grow.
 As principal, she ensures students experience a nurturing environment so that they can grow academically, socially, and emotionally.
-She knows that teachers are the key to having a successful school and does whatever she can to support their miraculous daily efforts.
-Working with parents as partners in the education of the Bracker DOLPHINS is a large part of how she supports her teachers and students.
+She knows that teachers and school staff are the key to having a successful school, and does whatever she can to support their miraculous daily efforts.
+Working with parents as partners in the education of A.J.
+Mitchell students is a large part of how she supports her teachers and students.

-Mrs. Olguin earned a bachelors degree in elementary education from Purdue University in West Lafayette, Indiana in 1990.
-She began her career in Nogales Unified as a student teacher at AJ Mitchell.
-After graduating from Purdue, she worked for eight years as a primary grade teacher in the bilingual programs at AJ Mitchell.
-She went on to get a masters degree in administration from the University of Phoenix in 1998.
-Afterwards, she transferred to RM Bracker in 1999, where she worked as a second grade teacher and reading specialist until 2003.
+Ms. Olguin earned a bachelor’s degree in elementary education from Purdue University in West Lafayette, Indiana in 1990.
+She began her career immediately after graduation at Nogales Unified School District as a student teacher at A.J.
+Mitchell Elementary School, under the leadership of current Lincoln Principal, Dr. Lucina Romero.
+She worked at A.J.
+Mitchell for eight years as a primary grade teacher in the bilingual programs from August 1991 through June 1999 and received the top teacher recognition as 1996-1997 Teacher of the Year.
+She went on to obtain a Masters degree in administration and supervision from the University of Phoenix in 1998.
+She transferred to Robert M. Bracker in 1999, where she worked as a second grade teacher and reading specialist until 2003.
+Michelle was also selected as Bracker Elementary School’s Teacher of the Year for School Year 2001-2002 and won the district-level Teacher of the Year that same year.
 In the fall of 2003, she became the district coordinator for the highly successful Reading First program.
-Michelle worked with the principals, teachers, and students at four RF elementary schools.
-She is very proud of the awesome accomplishments of her staff and students.
-In 2008, the school was named a No Child Left Behind Blue Ribbon School, based on the tremendous academic growth of the students over a five year period.
+Michelle worked with principals, teachers, and students at four Reading First elementary schools.
+She previously served as principal at Robert M. Bracker Elementary School for nine years.
+She is very proud of the impressive accomplishments of her staff and students.
+In 2007, the school received the prestigious federal recognition of Blue Ribbon School, based on the tremendous academic growth of the students over a five-year period.